 The first step is to complete an on-line application.
-Next, our program manager will review the application to make an initial assessment regarding Heartland’s ability to safely serve the applicant.
+Next, our program manager will review the application to make an initial assessment regarding HTR’s ability to safely serve the applicant.
 The program manager will then contact the applicant to gather more information and answer the applicant’s questions.
 Next, an on-site evaluation is scheduled for the applicant at our barn.
 After the evaluation, if the applicant is accepted into our program we will work to find day/time in our schedule for the applicant to start taking lessons.

 Most applicants that are accepted into our program are able to be quickly placed into a session.
 However, some applicants are placed on a waiting list if we don’t have a class that meets the applicant’s availability.

 Lessons are once a week with participants attending their lesson the same day and time throughout an sixteen week session.

 Our Therapeutic Riding lessons are group lessons with up to 4 riders who are compatible in age, ability, and type of disability.

 Yes, for the safety of our clients, volunteers, and horses we have a weight limit of 180 pounds for riding.

 Yes, a parent or guardian is required to stay at our facility during the lesson.
 We have a designated area for observing lessons.

 Most insurance carriers do not currently cover the cost of Therapeutic Riding, while Hippotherapy sessions may be covered under some policies.
-Heartland does not assume responsibility for filing any insurance claims on behalf of their riders.
+HTR does not assume responsibility for filing any insurance claims on behalf of their riders.

 Yes, we utilize our large indoor arena year round.
 The arena is insulated keeping the temperatures relatively comfortable in the winter with the assistance of arena heaters and will use our new arena fans in the summer to keep cool.